 Child Support Enforcement

 Child support enforcement matters are generally handled by state and local authorities, and not by the federal government.
-Only in very limited circumstances is federal jurisdiction implicated in a child support enforcement matter.
+Only in very limited circumstances is federal jurisdiction implicated in a child support matter.
 For this reason, child support issues should be reported to state and local law enforcement authorities.

 There are a variety of state civil and criminal remedies for collecting child support.
 In each state there are agencies, known as "Title IV-D" agencies, which are required by federal law to provide child support enforcement services to anyone who requests such services (For more information, see U.S. Department of Health and Human Services, Office of Child Support Enforcement).